GoogleChrome/developer.chrome.com/site/en/blog/push-notifications-on-the-open-web/index.md

 <figure>
-{% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/X1oltpDuHviZ6qS5RYNd.gif", alt="Example of a push message from Chrome for Android", width="800", height="695" %}
+{% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/X1oltpDuHviZ6qS5RYNd.gif", alt="Example of a push message from Chrome for Android.", width="800", height="695" %}
 </figure>

 When developing your backend logic, remember that the Authorization header and